 Pursuant to art.
 149-duodecies of the Regulation implementing Legislative Decree no. 58/1998, the fees for the year due to KPMG S.p.A. can be summarised as follows:

 Non-audit services

-Statutory audit purpose of issuir Services for the purpose of issuing an attestation Other services Total
+Statutory a Services for the purpose of issuing an attestation Other services Total

 Iren S.p.A.
 238 125 - 363